ice-bergtech/kr8/docs/godoc/kr8-generate.md

 Package generate implements the logic for generating output files based on input data.

+Combines:

-Combines a directory of cluster configurations with a directory of components \(along with some Jsonnet libs\) to generate output files.
+- a directory of cluster configurations
+- a directory of components
+- a optional directory of Jsonnet library files

+to generate output files.
+Output files can be structured yaml, or files generated from go templates.

 The package prepares a Jsonnet VM and loads the necessary libraries and extVars.
 A new VM is created for each component.